vuestorefront/storefront-next13-boilerplate/GUIDE.md

 ### Functions

-Since React components are also functions, some general convention should be followed as much as possible:
+Since React components are also functions, this project follows a few conventions to help with organizing your code:

 - Each function is located in a dedicated module and exported from the `index.ts` file.
 - Names should be short and descriptive.